brand

 Most brand guidelines describe a perfect world.
 They do not account for what happens next.
 A non-designer applies those guidelines inside imperfect platforms.

-Here is the result.
-Every person who touches the brand reads the guidelines a bit differently.
-The website developer uses a close-but-wrong shade of purple, because the CSS hex value is slightly off.
-The social manager uses the logo file emailed to them two years ago, before the rebrand.
-The print vendor uses a CMYK conversion that shifts the colors a lot.
+Here's what happens.
+Each person sees the brand rules differently.
+The website developer picks a purple shade close but not quite right.
+The CSS hex value is slightly off.
+The social manager uses an old logo file.
+It was emailed two years ago, before the rebrand.
+The print vendor changes the colors too much.
+They use a CMYK conversion that shifts them.

 What a Production-Ready Brand System Actually Includes

-Favicon package: Multiple sizes (16px, 32px, 180px Apple touch icon, 192px Android icon, 512px PWA icon).
-Each one comes from a version of the logo designed for small formats.
+**Favicon package:** You get multiple sizes.
+These include: - 16px - 32px - 180px Apple touch icon - 192px Android icon - 512px PWA icon Each one comes from a special logo design.
+It is made for small formats.
 It is not just the full logo scaled down.

 Social media asset library: Pre-built templates for every platform.
 They account for each platform's current safe zones and display behaviors.
 Profile photos, cover images, post templates, and story templates.
 All are pre-formatted, so anyone on the team can update them without breaking the brand.

-Google Business Profile setup: The profile photo, cover image, and text use the right brand assets.
-Each one is set at the right size.
-The brand name, the categories, and the website URL all match your other digital properties.
+**Google Business Profile setup:** The profile photo uses the right brand assets.
+So does the cover image.
+And so does the text.
+Each one is the right size.
+The brand name matches your other digital properties.
+The categories do too.
+So does the website URL.

 The Credibility Cost of the Gap

-Customers are not brand designers.
-They cannot articulate why a brand looks cheap.
+Customers aren't brand designers.
+They can't explain why a brand looks cheap.
 They just feel it.

 One kind of brand looks expensive everywhere, not just in the design presentation.
 That is the brand that commands premium prices without having to justify them.